vineetgupta1991/gamesys/README.md

 Press `ctrl+enter`.

 Now, I think you are all set up.
-You can access the all the JSON on browser http://localhost:8081/v1/gamesys/news
+You can access all the JSON on browser http://localhost:8081/v1/gamesys/news